bigfix/developer.bigfix.com/site/reference/types/property.md

 # dependency known of &lt;property&gt; : boolean

-This introspector returns `True` if a property&amp;#39;s dependency is known.
-If it isn&amp;#39;t, then properties containing the expression can&amp;#39;t be fingerprinted, an optimization that exempts expressions from re-evaluation if their dependencies haven&amp;#39;t changed.
+This introspector returns `True` if a property&#39;s dependency is known.
+If it isn&#39;t, then properties containing the expression can&#39;t be fingerprinted, an optimization that exempts expressions from re-evaluation if their dependencies haven&#39;t changed.

 # direct object type of &lt;property&gt; : type

-The type (if any) required after the keyword &amp;quot;of&amp;quot; in an expression using the property.
+The type (if any) required after the keyword "of" in an expression using the property.

 # index type of &lt;property&gt; : type

-The type (if any) required before or without the keyword &amp;quot;of&amp;quot; in an expression using the property.
+The type (if any) required before or without the keyword "of" in an expression using the property.

 # multivalued of &lt;property&gt; : boolean